awsk1994/Simple_Spring_Boot_AngularJS_Project/server/README.md

 To test websocket, you might want to use "ws://echo.websocket.org", which automatically echos any message you send it.

+## Http Request

+Using Apache HttpClient Library for HTTP requests.
+Using json-simple (by Google) for JSON Parsing.

 ## References:

 https://www.callicoder.com/spring-boot-log4j-2-example/